 India will emerge from difficult economic situation soon: Rajnath

 Defence Minister Rajnath Singh has said that India is impacted to some extent by the global economic slowdown but expressed confidence that the country will come out of the difficult situation within a short time.
-Singh, who arrived in the US on Monday for the second two-plus-two dialogue between India and the US in Washington DC on December 18, addressed members of the Indian community at educational organisation Asia Society here at an event organised by the Consulate General of India.
+Singh, who arrived in the US on Monday for the 2019 US-India 2+2 Ministerial Dialogue in Washington DC on December 18, addressed members of the Indian community at educational organization Asia Society here at an event organized by the Consulate General of India.

 "We can face and tackle the global economic slowdown only by increasing consumer demand," he said, adding that the government has taken several structural and procedural reforms whose impact is now visible.
 "Despite the global economic recession, India has not been impacted because as compared to other countries, India's consumer demand is comparatively better.
 We will definitely come out of this difficult situation," he said.